≡ Menu

 Basal cell carcinoma:

 BCC usually appears as a small, pearly bump on the skin or as a flat, scaly patch.
 It may also appear as a sore that bleeds easily and does not heal.
-The bump or patch may be pink, red, or white, and it may be surrounded by a rim of normal-looking skin.
+The bump or patch may be pink, red, or white, and normal-looking skin may surround it.

 Treatment for BCC usually involves removing the cancerous cells with surgery or other procedures.
 Options may include: